 For someone who's been playing music for many, many years it's surprising how little of my work has made it onto vinyl/tape/digital format.
 Here are those rare moments, captured for future generations to enjoy.

-StonechildrenA collection of recordings from September 2017, featuring my Waldorf Blofeld and the Korg Volcas.
+stonechildrenA collection of recordings from September 2017, under the name Renmei.

 In June 2017 I expanded my synthesizer setup with a Waldorf Blofeld, a device several orders of magnitude more complex than the Volca units I'd been using previously.
-The Stavro album is a collection of tracks made solely with the Blofeld as I explored its functions & capabilities.
+Some of the results can be heard on this album, released under the name Renmei.

 For Christmas 2015 I bought myself three little Korg Volca synthesizers, a mini keyboard and some bits & bobs to wire them all together and to let me record the resulting creations onto my computer.
 Rather than revisit the painstakingly measured compositions of my younger days the plan was to have fun, bash ideas down quickly and move on to the next thing, to focus on the creativity rather than the creations.

 Eighteen months later my confidence had grown to the point of buying a 'proper' synthesizer and although the Volcas remain at the heart of my instrumental setup I feel that it's time to mark the end of the 'Volca tunes' experiment, and to judge it a huge success!
 Over one hundred tracks have been recorded (and survived quality control culling) and although my keyboard skills remain rudimentary I've impressed myself with the outpouring of ideas and the ease I've developed with the compositional process.
 And it has been lots of fun.

 The mid-2000's were not my happiest years but in the midst of all the gloom I started

 creating ambient soundscapes, loosely structured pieces with lots of room for

 improvisation and intended for live performance rather than recording.
 Three of them made